pclarytx10/cryptoList/README.md

 ### Stretch Goals:

 - [x] Add Coin Image to Table Row
+- [x] Sort table by Market Cap
 - [ ] Add logic to test for all "Approved US Markets"
 - [x] LocalStorage of User Input
-  - [ ] Refresh of value on new page load
+  - [x] Refresh of value on new page load

 ### Future Enhancements: